Therapeutic substances and goods

 Q5.
 Cite the law, regulation and/or administrative order under which the licensing is maintained.
 Is the licensing statutorily required?
 Does the legislation leave designation of products to be subjected to licensing to administrative discretion?
 Is it possible for the government (or the executive branch) to abolish the system without legislative approval?

-The controls on importation of therapeutic goods are statutory requirements under the Therapeutic Goods Act, and Therapeutic Regulations, and under the Customs Act 1901, and associated PI Regulations.
+The controls on the importation of therapeutic goods are statutory requirements under the Therapeutic Goods Act, and Therapeutic Goods Regulations, Medical Devices Regulations and under the Customs Act 1901, and associated PI Regulations.
 The system cannot be abolished without legislative approval.

 Procedures